With its red color strawberries are attractive and delicious, but it might be worrying if strawberry leaves turn red.

 Should I prune red strawberry leaves?

-Yes, leaves turning red or purple can either affected by fungal disease or the soil has nitrogen deficiency.
-Trim and add required amount of nutrients to the plant.
+Yes, leaves turning red or purple can either be affected by fungal disease or the soil has nitrogen deficiency.
+Trim and add the required amount of nutrients to the plant.

-Can overwatering strawberry cause red stems or leaves?
+Can overwatering strawberries cause red stems or leaves?

 Yes.
-Fungal infestation grows rapidly in wet moist environment.
+Fungal infestation grows rapidly in wet moist environments.
 Avoid excess watering your strawberry plant.

 What deficiency causes red stem?

-Phosphorus and nitrogen deficiency causes red stem and leaves in strawberry plants.
+Phosphorus and nitrogen deficiency cause red stems and leaves in strawberry plants.

 Conclusion

-Strawberry leaves turn red or purple due to deficiency in nitrogen and phosphorus.
+Strawberry leaves turn red or purple due to a deficiency in nitrogen and phosphorus.